Deployment¶

 Scroll down to the Pages section on the left side of the page.
 Under the source dropdown, select Github Actions.

-There will be one file by default in the folder, main.py.
+The most important file you will see is main.py.
 You can add other files to this folder, and they will be available on your website.
 However, we must have a main.py file, which is where the main code for your site should go.
 Click on the file.

 When you click on the file, it will show you the contents of the file.
 You can edit the file by clicking on the pencil icon.